isomerpages/nlb-mobile-guide/pages/Frequently Asked Questions.md

 <input type="checkbox" id="acc1"/>
 <label for="acc1">Why will NLB no longer send out SMS notices and reminders</label>
 <div class="new-accordion-content">
-<p>Most patrons are currently receiving notifications about their library transactions through its Mobile App.
-As such, NLB will stop sending out SMS notices and reminders (except OTP) from <strong>6 February 2023</strong>.</p>
+Most patrons are currently receiving notifications about their library transactions through its Mobile App.
+As such, NLB will stop sending out SMS notices and reminders (except OTP) from <strong>6 February 2023</strong>.<br/><br/>
-<p>We understand some patrons may still be receiving alerts through SMS, and we wish to encourage them tap on the NLB Mobile app as a one-stop portal for a fuller suite of services.
-Through the NLB Mobile App, they can find a host of library-related activities such as searching and browsing of NLB collections, borrowing books and other items, receive notices and reminders, and pay outstanding charges conveniently and securely.</p>
+We understand some patrons may still be receiving alerts through SMS, and we wish to encourage them tap on the NLB Mobile app as a one-stop portal for a fuller suite of services.
+Through the NLB Mobile App, they can find a host of library-related activities such as searching and browsing of NLB collections, borrowing books and other items, receive notices and reminders, and pay outstanding charges conveniently and securely.
 </div>
 </div>
 <div class="new-accordion">